petercrackthecode/retool-takehome/README.md

 # Retool take-home notes

+> ## Author notes
+>
+> This submission is authored by Peter Nguyen (https://github.com/petercrackthecode, or 🚀peternguyenforwork[at]gmail[dot]com).
+The work in this repository belongs to the author- Peter Nguyen, and the Retool team (https://retool.com/).
+No part of this work is allowed to copied by non-owners without a written consent of the authors.
+>
+> To visit Peter Nguyen's notes, click [here](#discussion).

 ### Requirements

 - [x] We should have a list of buttons that create components (buttons, inputs, dropdowns, and tables).
 This is already done for you in the starter application.